Service Level Agreements

 - Responding to inquiries from ITS staff who are resolving incidents and handling service requests.

-- Complying with campus, College and VCCS IT and security policies, available at NOVA Information Technology Policies.
+- Complying with the campus, College, and VCCS IT and security policies, available at NOVA Information Technology Policies.

 Education Level of Personnel

-- All IT Staff shall work towards Associates Degree, A+ Certification, or show equivalent work experience.
+- All IT Staff shall work towards Associate Degree, A+ Certification, or show equivalent work experience.

 - All IT Staff shall become proficient in MS Office and Windows Operating System Platforms.